darinz/ML/04_deep_learning/05_vectorization.md

 - **2000s**: GPU computing revolutionized parallel processing
 - **2010s**: Deep learning frameworks made vectorization automatic

+## From Training Algorithms to Computational Efficiency

+We've now explored **backpropagation** - the fundamental algorithm that enables neural networks to learn by efficiently computing gradients through the computational graph.
+We've seen how this algorithm leverages the modular structure of neural networks and enables training of deep architectures.

+However, while backpropagation provides the mathematical framework for training, implementing it efficiently requires careful attention to **computational optimization**.
+Modern deep learning systems process massive amounts of data and require training of models with millions of parameters, making computational efficiency crucial.

+This motivates our exploration of **vectorization** - the techniques that enable efficient computation by leveraging parallel processing and optimized matrix operations.
+We'll see how vectorization can dramatically speed up both forward and backward passes, making deep learning practical for real-world applications.

+The transition from training algorithms to computational efficiency represents the bridge from mathematical correctness to practical performance - taking our understanding of how neural networks learn and turning it into systems that can train efficiently on large-scale problems.

+In this section, we'll explore how vectorization works, how it can be applied to neural network operations, and how it enables the computational efficiency needed for modern deep learning.

 ---

 ## 7.5 Mathematical Foundations